 Another program was added to IFC’s thematic bond product mix in October 2014 when the Inclusive Business Bond Program was launched, the first debt offering to exclusively support businesses which include low-income communities into their value chains.
 Under the Inclusive Business Bond Program, five bonds were issued, raising USD 296.1 million and the program has so far supported 13 projects.
 The BOW and Inclusive Business Bonds were sold to institutional and retail investors.

-The new Social Bond Program aligns with the Social Bond Guidance published in June 2016 by the International Capital Markets Association (ICMA) as secretariat for the Green Bond Principles (GBP).
+The new Social Bond Program aligns with the Social Bond Principles published in June 2017 by the International Capital Markets Association (ICMA) as secretariat for the Green Bond Principles (GBP).
 See the ICMA website for more information: www.icmagroup.org/socialbonds